circular-protocol/circular-js-npm/README.md

 ## Overview

-This is the **Circular Layer 1 Blockchain Protocol Interface Library**, an open-source Node.js package designed to interact with the Circular Blockchain platform and its associated Network Access Gateway (NAG).
+This is the **Circular Protocol Node.js API**, an open-source Node.js package designed to interact with the Circular Blockchain platform and its associated Network Access Gateway (NAG).
 This package provides a comprehensive set of APIs to manage wallets, assets, smart contracts, and blockchain transactions.
-Developed by Circular Global Ledgers, Inc., this package is intended for both private and commercial use.

 ### Version: 1.0.8
 - **Creation Date**: 7/12/2022